 Fire & Candles

-Candles: If you live in the Southwest like me, the idea of having a bonfire might seem like the last thing you want to do in 115 degree heat!
+Candles: If you live in the Southwest like me, the idea of having a bonfire might seem like the last thing you want to do in 115 degrees heat!
 Another option is to light a candle and keep it lit all day at your altar or favorite sacred space (only if you’re staying at home!
 Safety first!).
-Spend some time at your altar or sacred space giving thanks to the Sun for it’s life-giving heat.
+Spend some time at your altar or sacred space giving thanks to the Sun for its life-giving heat.
+You can find my favorite candles for spells and rituals on our site here.

 Building Your Internal Heat